Bas-Lag: Rohagi

 The exact geography of Rohagi is unknown.
 New Crobuzon lies about 10 mi inland from its eastern coast, which borders the Swollen Ocean.
 South of New Crobuzon is the Rudewood, beyond which are the Mendican Hills.
 North of New Crobuzon, along the coast but separated from it by the Bezhek Mountains, are the ruins of Suroch.
 To the west, about a thousand miles from New Crobuzon and beyond the Dancing Shoe Mountains, lies a four-hundred mile wide freshwater lake called Cold Claw Loch.
 The Loch connects with the inland Cold Claw Sea, eight hundred miles to the north, via a natural channel called Cold Claw Sound.
 The Cold Claw Sea is talon-shaped, stretching eastward a great distance, almost connecting with the Swollen Ocean before curving southward for about two hundred miles, ending about seven hundred miles north of New Crobuzon.
 This southward curve is the Gengris, populated by the dangerous grindylow.

 According to a character in Iron Council, both Cobsea and Myrshock lie about 750 mi southwest of New Crobuzon.
 Cobsea lies inland and borders the Cacotopic Stain, a large wasteland created by the unreliable magical energy known as Torque.
 Myrshock lies on the northern coast of the Meagre Sea.
 A wealthy industrialist attempted to build a transcontinental railway that would link New Crobuzon with Cobsea and Myrshock, as the two states are trading partners, but was unsuccessful.
 However, the end of Iron Council indicates a second attempt at the project, using information gathered by the industrialist's agents throughout the course of the book.

 South of the Meagre Sea is the Cymek Desert, which is home to the nomadic garudas.
 The Cymek also contains the northern port city of Shankell, which is known for its brutal gladiatorial combat, and the southern city of Dreer Samheer, both of which are predominantly populated by the cactacae.

-West of the Cymek Desert lies the Galaggi Veldt, which is home to Tesh and is neighboured by the Witchocracy, which it goes to war against New Crobuzon with in Iron Council.
+West of the Cymek Desert lies the Galaggi Veldt, which is home to Tesh and is neighboured by the Witchocracy, which it goes to war against New Crobuzon in Iron Council.
 Tesh controls the Fire Water Straits, which lead to an unidentified inland body of water that borders the Swollen Ocean.
 The control of the Fire Water Straits results in a war between New Crobuzon and Tesh.
 Crobuzine victory in this conflict is implied following the failure of the Teshi thaumaturgical attack upon the city.
 The Firewater Straits are renamed the Sanguine Straits during the course of the war, due to the ferocity and cost of the naval battles to control them.